 High Level Reporting Mechanism (HLRM)

-The High Level Reporting Mechanism (HLRM) is a novel integrity tool that enables alerts about suspected bribery or unfair business practices in public tenders to be raised and quickly resolved.
+The High Level Reporting Mechanism (HLRM) enables alerts about suspected bribery or unfair business practices in public tenders to be raised and quickly resolved.
 Independent yet authoritative, it acts like an escape valve, defusing potential corruption-related issues before they cause damage.

 Accusations of corruption in public works projects lead to delays, costly legal actions and a loss of credibility – not just for those involved in the project but for the government as a whole.